-In the first part of this series we dive into Google Analytics and show how Lytics fills those gaps.
+In the first part of this series, we dive into Google Analytics and show how Lytics fills those gaps.

 Let’s say, hypothetically, I’m an email marketer and just finished deploying a big campaign.
-Yay me.

-Now all I have to do is wait a week or so to build a report of opens, bounces, clicks, site traffic and conversions.
-Up till now this has worked well.
-It has allowed me to cut costs, increase conversions and all that good stuff.
+Now, all I have to do is wait a week or so to build a report of opens, bounces, clicks, site traffic, and conversions.
+Up till now, this has worked well.
+It has allowed me to cut costs, increase conversions, and all that good stuff.

-What if a user only read the subject line before going directly to your site and making a purchase?
+What if a user never clicked directly in the email, but still converted, and I have no idea who that person is?
+What if a user only read the subject line before going directly to my site and making a purchase?

-So, how does Lytics complete the picture, tell the story to all your other marketing channels and most importantly, allow you to take your next action on the individual or group level.
-In real-time.
+So, how does Lytics complete the picture, tell the story to all your other marketing channels, and, most importantly, allow you to take your next logical marketing action on the individual or group level in real time?